ekedonald/Ansible-Automation-Project/README.md

 ![update inventory/dev.yml](./images/5.%20update%20inventory:dev.png)

-### Step 6: Setup an ssh-agent and Connect VS Code to your Jenkins-Ansible Instance
+### Step 6: Setup an SSH-Agent and Connect VS Code to your Jenkins-Ansible Instance

-Ansible uses TCP port 22 by default which means it needs to `ssh` into target servers from `Jenkins-Ansible` Server.
-To achieve this, implement the concept of [ssh-agent](https://smallstep.com/blog/ssh-agent-explained/#:~:text=ssh%2Dagent%20is%20a%20key,you%20connect%20to%20a%20server.&text=It%20doesn't%20allow%20your%20private%20keys%20to%20be%20exported.).
+Ansible uses TCP port 22 by default which means it needs to `SSH` into target servers from `Jenkins-Ansible` Server.
+To achieve this, implement the concept of [SSH-Agent](https://smallstep.com/blog/ssh-agent-explained/#:~:text=ssh%2Dagent%20is%20a%20key,you%20connect%20to%20a%20server.&text=It%20doesn't%20allow%20your%20private%20keys%20to%20be%20exported.).

 The following steps are taken to setup the ssh-agent and connect VS Code to your `Jenkins-Ansible`:

-1. On your VS Code terminal, run the following command to start up the `ssh-agent`:
+1. On your VS Code terminal, run the following command to start up the `SSH-Agent`:

 ```sh
 eval `ssh-agent -s`